supreme38/inspire_app/README.md

 ![Preview](http://www.vincent.engineer/assets/images/inspired.gif)

 Heroku does not like it when I upload pictures directly onto their servers.
 Upload pictures will get deleted when server goes idle.
-But you can test a fully working live demo [here](https://inspired-site.herokuapp.com/)
+But you can still test a fully working live demo [here](https://inspired-site.herokuapp.com/).

 ## Features
 - Share your projects